 Explore practical ways to bring ethics into your daily standups, quarterly reviews, or board meetings.
 Learn how to create a checklist containing pertinent questions you can apply to your product and processes.
 Plus, get suggestions on how to permanently integrate these changes into your work culture.
-Along the way, catch special appearances from guests like DJ Patil—the former US chief data scientist—and comedian, activist, and digital strategist Baratunde Thurston.
+Along the way, catch special appearances from guests like DJ Patil—the former US chief data scientist—and comedian, activist, and writer Baratunde Thurston.

 Skill Level Intermediate